MURDER BY ANDROID

 Pinsky was taken aback.
 His Mark 1 had obeyed his orders to the letter, but it had never done anything on its own initiative.
 He experienced a moment of anxiety, but when Beta demonstrated that she knew how to make a half-decent cup of coffee, all his worries evaporated.

-TO READ TO COMPLETE STORY, HIT THE BUTTON AND SUBSCRIBE TO MY SCIENCE FICTION NEWSLETTER
+TO READ THE COMPLETE STORY, HIT THE BUTTON AND SUBSCRIBE TO MY SCIENCE FICTION NEWSLETTER